Datacom/datacom-gitlab-docker/README.md

 ### First Startup

-On the first startup of the container, you will run ```rake gitlab:setup```, which will set up this empty database.
+On the first startup of the container, you will run ```dbsetup```, which will set up this empty database.

-You could run exactly the command above, and then run ```rake gitlab:setup``` at the bash prompt, or you could specify it as the user command instead of bash.
+You could run exactly the command above, and then run ```dbsetup``` at the bash prompt, or you could specify it as the user command instead of bash.

 ### Normal Startup